-Better, Faster, Cheaper: An Interview with Dzek and Studio Formafantasma
+Better, Faster, Cheaper: A Conversation with Brent Dzekciorius of Dzek and Andrea Trimarchi of Studio Formafantasma

-Esther Choi: Let’s start with some basic questions.
-How did the two of you meet?
+Esther Choi: How did the two of you meet?

 Brent Dzekciorius: Tinder, er, Grindr, I mean. [laughter]